Mithgol/node-fidonet-jam/README.md

 ### readAllHeaders(callback)

-Asynchronously reads all JAM headers from the base (calling `.readJDX`, `.readFixedHeaderInfoStruct` and `.readHeader` methods in the process; therefore `.JHR` and `.fixedHeader` properties of the object are populated, though the latter is not used anywhere in the method).
+Asynchronously reads all JAM headers from the base (calling `.readJDX`, `.readFixedHeaderInfoStruct` and `.readHeader` methods in the process; therefore `.indexStructure` and `.JHR` and `.fixedHeader` properties of the object are populated, though the latter is not used anywhere in the method).

 Then calls `callback(error, messageHeaders)`, where `messageHeaders` is an array containing JAM headers of the individual messages as returned by `.readHeader`.